Apartments

 Roof forms must reflect the surrounding site context.

 Varied roof forms which complement and enhance surrounding roofscape are encouraged.
-Pitched roofs are preferred.
-Pitched roofscapes add interest and variety to the characterCharacter includes all of the elements that go to make a place, how it looks and feels, its geography and landscape, its noises and smells, activity, people and businesses.
+Pitched roofs and those which display an interesting form are preferred.
+Varied roofscapes add interest and variety to the characterCharacter includes all of the elements that go to make a place, how it looks and feels, its geography and landscape, its noises and smells, activity, people and businesses.
 This character should be understood as a starting point for all development.
 Character can be understood at three levels; the area type in which the site sits, its surroundings and the features of the site. of the area.

 Applicants should demonstrate in their submission how this element of the code has been complied with.